-- The expansion of our wellbeing portfolio to include financial wellbeing events for employees.
-We focused on increasing awareness about our Employee Assistance Program (EAP) and other support services with leaders.
-As a result of increased communication, utilization of the program increased - The continued offer of childcare support through local government schemes at a market level - Severance and social plans, which we continued to provide in line with market practice as part of our commitment towards employee financial security - Compensation for atypical working hours, which followed local legislation and varied across our global site network.
+• The expansion of our wellbeing portfolio to include financial

+- Severance and social plans, which we continued to provide in line with market practice as part of our commitment towards employee financial security - Compensation for atypical working hours, which followed local legislation and varied across our global site network.
 This includes - but is not limited to - additional annual leave. shift premiums, overtime payments, standby and call-out allowances and one-time recognition awards to compensate extraordinary efforts for special projects